L&Q: History

-The Quadrant Housing Association was formed in the London Borough of Greenwich in 1963 when 32 people invested £2 each to create a housing association.
-Its founder, Rev Nicolas Stacey, was a Church of England priest who later became head of Social Services for Kent County Council.
+The Quadrant Housing Association was founded by Rev Nicolas Stacey, a Church of England priest who later became head of Social Services for Kent County Council, and Gospatric Home, a former British Army Major and entrepreneur.

+Home chaired the 1958 Club, a dinner society of young bachelors working in the City of London.
+He invited Rev. Stacey to give a talk on homelessness to the club.
+This inspired the pair to form a committee to take action, which raising an initial £64 from 32 shares bought by each of the Club members for £2.
+This sum was used to found Quadrant Housing Association, with Rev. Stacey as Chief Executive, and Home as Chairman.
+The new housing association bought its first property, 2 Wrottesley Road, for £3,500 and invited a Mrs Cobb to move in.
+Because they employed so few staff, in Home and Rev. Stacey had to find and interview potential social housing tenants themselves.

 In 1973 Quadrant joined forces with another association, London Housing Trust, which had been set up in 1967.
 The merged organisation was named London & Quadrant Housing Trust.

 In 2011, London and Quadrant was criticised by Conservative Party politicians alleging that L&Q had misled the public and MPs over its plans for development on the site of the Walthamstow Stadium.

 In December 2016, London and Quadrant merged with the East Thames Housing Group.

 In February 2017, L&Q completed a deal to buy the private land company Gallagher Estates for £505 million from Tony Gallagher.

 An independent review conducted by Campbell Tickell in 2018 revealed maintenance of some of the company's properties had fallen below standards.

 The Times reported in 2019 the company owned 95,000 homes across London and the south-east.

 In 2019, L&Q acquired Trafford Housing Trust.

 In 2021, Fiona Fletcher-Smith was appointed Group CEO, replacing David Montague CBE.